Pacific Highway upgrade through Wyong Town Centre

 Next steps

-Transport for NSW is continuing planning for the delivery of the project.
+Transport for NSW is currently carrying out geotechnical investigations until April 2024 (weather permitting), to prepare for delivery of the project.

 Project documents